Postgraduate Virtual Open Day 28 May

 Further information about entry

-Plus a guaranteed minimum of 60 hours teaching in HE (Levels 4-7) during the registration period, with at least 10 hours in the first term.
-This may include a range of teaching activities, including tutorials and supervision.
+You need to have guaranteed minimum of 60 hours teaching in higher education (Levels 4-7) during the registration period, with at least 10 hours in the first term.
+This may include lecturing, tutoring, leading seminars, and similar.

 Available to overseas students?